Control Fire Ants in Commercial Fruits, Nuts, and Vegetables

 How do I apply fire ant bait on large acreage?

-Rates for most granular fire ant baits range from one to two pounds per acre.
+Rates for most granular fire ant baits range from 1–2 pounds per acre.
 That’s not very much bait, and it is easy to overapply and waste a lot of money, especially if you don’t have a proper applicator.
 A typical fertilizer spreader will put out way too much bait.
 It’s not a good idea to mix fire ant bait with fertilizer because the fertilizer will absorb some of the oil from the bait granules, making them less attractive to the ants.

 If you only need to treat an acre or two, you can use one of the hand-operated spreaders sold to apply fire ant baits to home lawns.
 Hand seeders designed to spread small seeds will also work if calibrated properly.
 But if you plan to treat large acreage, you will need a power-operated spreader that can be calibrated to apply the right amount of bait.
 Herd Seeder Company and Spyker Spreaders are two companies that make spreaders specifically designed to apply fire ant baits to large acreage.
 This type of bait spreader is driven by a small electric motor and can be mounted on a tractor, ATV, or other vehicle.
 These can be purchased, usually as special-order items, through local co-ops or other farm or horticulture supply stores, or through Internet sources.